-Many of us use the DCC itself to control devices.
-That has two problems, first it is a one way street.
-Have you ever seen a DCC connected detector? (yes, Railcom could possibly do it) Second, DCC is limited in bandwidth, and competing with the locomotive control information.
+Many of us simply use the DCC itself to control devices.
+That has two problems.

+First it is a one way street.
+Have you ever seen a DCC connected detector? (yes, Railcom could possibly do it)

+Second, DCC is limited in bandwidth, and competing with the repetitive locomotive control information.

+Other Options

+- What about LocoNet, CMRI, XpressNet, MERG, plus the many other proprietary methods to connect our devices. - Most of these solutions originated due to the difficulty in using the DCC bus for any input information.

+Other Options - CMRI

-- What about LocoNet, CMRI, XpressNet, MERG, plus the many other propriatary methods to connect our devices. - Many of these solutions came about due to the difficulty in using the DCC bus for any input information. - CMRI was actually the first system to allow for two way communication with the layout.
-I see its main drawback as its Master/Slave nature.
-A CMRI system always requires a single master computer to control everything.
-Until recently it was also propriatary. - The LocoNet was the first Peer-Peer model railroad network that allows any device to talk to any other device without any master unit in being in charge. (except when programming) Unfortunately the LocoNet is propriatary and requires licencing for commercial use.
+- CMRI was actually the first system to allow for two way communication with the layout.
+In my opinion its primary drawback is its Master/Slave nature. - A CMRI system always requires a single master computer to control everything.
+Until recently it was also proprietary. - No CMRI node can communicate directly to another CMRI node.

+Other Options - LocoNet

+- The LocoNet was the first Peer-Peer model railroad network.
+That means that any device may talk to any other device without any master unit being in charge. (except during programming) - Unfortunately the LocoNet is proprietary and requires licensing for commercial use. - The LocoNet operates only slightly faster than DCC itself. - The LocoNet does not overload gracefully.

+Other Options - Etc.

+- The XpressNet is a Master/Slave network with the same limitations as CMRI, and has little US presence or support. - The UK based MERG group have many excellent designs, but they require an annual membership fee to access many of them.
+Their addressing is not globally unique, so you must still keep track of node address usage.

+A solution is proposed

-- The UK based MERG group has many excellent designs, but requires an annual membership fee to access many of them. - The NMRA decided a number of years ago to sponsor an open (license free) common method to interface to your layout.
-The intent is that, like the DCC standards, many manufacturers will be able to build layout accessory products that will interchange as freely as is now true with mobile decoders.
+The NMRA decided a decade ago to call for the creation of an open (license free) method to interface to your layout.
+The intent was that, like the NMRA DCC standards, many manufacturers would be able to build layout accessory products that will interchange as freely as is now true for DCC mobile decoders.